sybrew/the-seo-framework/readme.txt

 TODO check if bbPress/BuddyPress needs breadcrumb support?

+TODO the title prefix doesn't appear to work in quick-edit for Terms.

 Punt:
 - remove jQuery dependencies in UI?
 - The image placeholder is not considering of the featured image in WP 6.6 Gutenberg.